 The JavaScript scope can be accessed from Python using the js module (see Importing JavaScript objects into Python).
-This module represents the global object window that allows us to directly manipulate the DOM and access global variables and functions from Python.
+We can use it to access global variables and functions from Python.
+For instance, we can directly manipulate the DOM:

-import js
+''' import js

-'''

 div = js.document.createElement("div")

 div.innerHTML = "This element was created from Python"

 js.document.body.prepend(div)

 '''